jeremyevans/lila_shell/README.md

 Lila Shell is a simple chat app that serves as an example of using roda-message_bus.

+## Demo

+A demo site is available at http://lilashell-demo.jeremyevans.net

 ## Setup

 The server is written in Ruby, so the first step is installing Ruby.